armantuto/GRUPOMANIA/README.md

 ## backend
 in your terminal:
 - run `npm install` in the backend folder
-- run the backend by running `npm run start` from the backend folder
+- run the backend by running `npm run start` from the backend folder.